2314772/CS220AU-DP/README.md

 ## Log
-2023-11-10 did my presentation and gained feeedback about my research question ideas as well
+2023-11-10 listened to other peers' presentations and listened to their feedback.
+Then did my own presentation and gained feeedback about it and specifically my research question ideas as well.
+I want to focus on different personality traits use of social media, and how this changed during the Covid-19 pandemic

 2023-11-05 began thinking about presentation, started making a powerpoint